 Admission is FREE and open to the public.
 The Martin Museum of Art is located in the Hooper-Schaefer Fine Arts Center at Baylor University.

-The Martin Museum of Art will host a reception for the Multiplicity exhibition on Thursday, August 25.
-There will be a gallery talk with the artists, and a reception with light refreshments from 5:30 to 7pm.
-The event and exhibition are free and open to the public.
+The Martin Museum of Art will host a reception on Thursday, February 2, from 5:30 to 7pm.
+Light refreshments will be served.
+The exhibition and event are free and open to the public.-->

 Exhibitions complement the courses of art history and studio art taught within the Department of Art.
 Temporary and traveling art exhibitions featuring nationally and internationally recognized artists are presented throughout the year.